AGMark: Attention-Guided Dynamic Watermarking for Large Vision-Language Models: Introduction

-Most existing watermarking techniques are developed for text-only large language models (LLMs) and do not adequately account for the challenges posed by LVLMs under multi-modal conditioning \cite{pan2024markllm}.
+The majority of relevant watermarking techniques were developed for text-only large language models (LLMs) and do not adequately account for the challenges posed by LVLMs under multimodal conditioning \cite{pan2024markllm}.
 Both random vocabulary partitioning (logits-based paradigm) and uniform logit manipulation (sampling-based paradigm) disrupt vision-conditioned language generation by introducing vocabulary biases that contradict actual visual semantics (e.g., objects, scene descriptors).
-Consequently, naively applying these methods to LVLMs often leads to perceptible degradation in the quality and fidelity of the generated text.
-Some recently proposed watermarking methods~\cite{liu2025vla, zheng2026visual} tailored for LVLMs have made promising progress by embedding detectable watermarks while maintaining semantic fidelity: They identify the cross-modal coordination-critical weight for each vocabulary token and protect a selected portion of highly important evidence.
-However, two fundamental limitations remain: These methods compute vision-critical token weights only once at initialization, and they ignore the guiding role of the density of the weight distribution when determining the proportion of protected tokens.
-This may cause misalignment in semantic-critical evidence in later stages of generation and, under an overly concentrated weight distribution, introduce low-quality tokens in the long tail.
-Figure~\ref{fig:first} illustrates these shortcomings with a concrete example, covering both vision-agnostic watermarking and recent LVLM watermarking methods.
+Hence, naively applying these methods to LVLMs often leads to perceptible degradation in the quality and fidelity of the generated text.
+Some recently proposed watermarking methods~\cite{liu2025vla, zheng2026visual} tailored for LVLMs have made promising progress by embedding detectable watermarks while maintaining semantic fidelity.
+They identify the cross-modal coordination-critical weight for each vocabulary token and protect a selected portion of highly important evidence.

+However, two fundamental limitations remain: these methods compute vision-critical token weights only once at initialization, ignoring the guiding role of the density of weight distribution when determining the proportion of protected tokens.
+This may cause misalignment of semantically critical evidence in later stages of generation and, under an overly concentrated weight distribution, introduce low-quality tokens from the long tail of the distribution.
+Figure~\ref{fig:first} illustrates these shortcomings with a concrete example, covering both vision-agnostic watermarking and recent LVLM watermarking methods, contrasted with our proposed approach.